elucian/bee/syntax/overview.md

 * A rule can be executed using keyword "apply";
 * A rule can have input/output parameters;
 * A rule can be terminated early using "exit";
-* A rule can be interrupted using "fail","panic";
+* A rule can be interrupted with error using "fail";
-* A program can be terminated from a rule using "over";
+* A program can be terminated from a rule using _panic_ or _over_;

 ## Parameters

-Parameters are variables defined in rule signature.
+Parameters are special variables defined in rule signature.

 **Notes:**
 * Basic arguments and literal arguments are pass by value;